Aka-sh11/Aka-sh11/README.md

 - 📫 How to reach me: You may follow me on [Instagram](https://www.instagram.com/akasharma._)

-- 😅 I tell Computers to do things.
+- 😅 I tell computers to do things.
 Sometimes they listen.

 - 😄 Pronouns: he/him/his